YiChen-hood/Machine-Learning/README.md

 # Machine-Learning
-This is machine learning bootcamp
+This is machine learning course from bootcamp